-Details on the respective exclusions are further described in the section headed "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+Details on the respective exclusions are further described in the section headed "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?"

-Further information on principal adverse impacts will be provided in an annex to the sub-fund's annual report.
+Further information on principal adverse impacts will be provided in a sub-fund specific annex to the annual report of the Fund.